The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

-However, it is a concentrated formulation, so you will have to read the label properly before use.
+However, it is a concentrated formulation, so you must read the label properly before use.

-Fertilizing should be done twice every month during the growing season to provide that extra boost for healthy growth.
+Fertilizing should be done twice a month during the growing season to boost healthy growth.

-The plant is in a dormant state during the winter season, so you will have to avoid fertilizing at all costs.
+The plant is dormant during winter, so you must avoid fertilizing at all costs.

 Instead of that, you can also use organic fertilizer with good results.